Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 9. What are the IBH Model’s beneficiary eligibility requirements?

-The IBH Model will include adult (18 years of age and older) Medicaid and Medicare beneficiaries, and individuals who are dually eligible for both Medicaid and Medicare.
+The IBH Model will include adult (i.e., 18 years of age and older) Medicaid and Medicare beneficiaries, adults with Medicare and Medicaid (i.e., dually eligible individuals).
 The IBH Model is designed for those with moderate to severe behavioral health conditions receiving outpatient care for mental health conditions and/or substance use disorders from an eligible Practice Participant.
 A complete list of diagnoses that are considered moderate or severe for purposes of the IBH Model can be found in the NOFO, Appendix XIV: Moderate to Severe Behavioral Health Conditions, and includes a wide range of diagnoses, including but not limited to: bipolar disorder, generalized anxiety disorder, major depressive disorder, opioid use disorder and stimulant use disorder.
 These diagnoses represent a spectrum of disorders across mental health conditions and substance use disorders.

-The IBH Model is for adults aged 18 years and older.
-That is because research indicates that a lack of integrated care and untreated and/or undertreated physical health conditions causes a disproportionate impact on the overall health of individuals with moderate to severe behavioral health conditions, including early death.
+The IBH Model is for adults (i.e., 18 years of age or older) with moderate to severe behavioral health conditions.
+Lack of integrated care and untreated and/or undertreated physical health conditions causes a disproportionate impact on the overall health of individuals with moderate to severe behavioral health conditions, including early death.
 These untreated and/or undertreated physical health conditions can also impact behavioral health outcomes, such as the worsening of depression.
 In response, the IBH Model includes a care delivery framework that integrates behavioral and physical health care, increases access for patients, and achieves greater equity in outcomes by focusing on identifying and making referrals related to health-related social needs (HRSNs).

 11. Could beneficiaries enrolled in Medicare Advantage and other commercial health plans receive IBH Model services?

-The IBH Model is a Medicare fee-for-service and Medicaid model.
+The IBH Model is a Medicare FFS and Medicaid model.
 Beneficiaries enrolled in Medicare Advantage and other commercial health plans are not eligible to receive model services.
-During the pre-implementation period (Model Years 1 – 3 from January 1, 2025 – December 31, 2027), CMS will offer guidance through the IBH Model learning system for Medicare Advantage and other commercial health plans interested in implementing the IBH Model in their networks.
+During the Pre-Implementation Period (Model Years 1 – 3, from January 1, 2025 – December 31, 2027), CMS will offer guidance through the IBH Model learning system for Medicare Advantage and other commercial health plans interested in implementing the IBH Model in their networks.
 This approach will support directional alignment on a shared vision for the care delivery framework, quality measures, and payment.

 Application Timeline and Period of Performance